Two Locations Available – CAPER Summer Courses 2020:

 June 1st – 5th, 2020 at Zucker Graduate Education Building/Clemson University

-CAPER will again be offering its four-week summer course in May and June 2020.
+CAPER will again be offering its four-week summer course with two separate locations to choose from in 2020.
 This course will provide a comprehensive overview of the fundamentals of power engineering and power system analysis with distributed generation.
 This course is intended for industry professionals who have completed at least a Bachelor of Science in Electrical Engineering or have comparable work experience.
 The course is designed to act as a refresher for the basics and as a brief introduction for more advanced topics.

 Course Topics include three-phase fundamentals, transformers, transmission lines, substations, power flows, power electronics, distribution systems, loads, power system planning, operation, protection, dynamics, stability and control, transients, and distributed energy resources and integration into the grid.